rizkysyazuli/html5-starter/css/README-CSS.md

 ### Anything else?

-Just in case a project doesn't require BP, a CSS skeleton is already included.
-Otherwise it's safe to delete these.
+Just in case a project doesn't require Blueprint, a CSS skeleton is also included.
+Otherwise it's safe to delete these files.

 * __style.css__ - contains a reset, font normalization and some base styles.
 * __mobile.css__ - stylesheet for iOS, Android, Opera Mobile with media queries.